scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 initialization tools such as mbuild and foyer, and visualization packages like OVITO and plato :cite:`spellings.dice2018` using Python APIs, HOOMD-blue, built from the ground up with Python in mind, fits in seamlessly.
 Version 3.0 improves upon this and presents a Pythonic API that encourages customization.
-Through enabling Python subclasses of C++ classes, introducing custom actions, and exposing data in zero-copy arrays/buffers, we allow HOOMD-blue users to utilize the full potential of Python and the scientific Python community.
+Through enabling Python subclassing of C++ classes, introducing custom actions, and exposing data in zero-copy arrays/buffers, we allow HOOMD-blue users to utilize the full potential of Python and the scientific Python community.